cryptiumlabs/juvix/doc/Witch/intro-to-witch.md

 the domain and invariants of your projects -- otherwise you wouldn't be able to write any software at all.

-*Our hypothesis is that you, programmers, are well-equipped to derive and prove properties of the software they write, but they lack the mathematical maturity and vocabulary to carry out a formal proof.* We have evidence that students fail to produce well-made
+*Our hypothesis is that programmers are well-equipped to derive and prove properties of the software they write, but they lack the mathematical maturity and vocabulary to carry out a formal proof.* We have evidence that students fail to produce well-made